 You have the unique ability to effect change in your community through the power of your vote.

 - Vote from your house and mail your ballot in.

 - Vote early at any of the designated early voting sites in Miami-Dade County before Election Day.

 - Vote at your designated polling place on Election Day!

 Voting by Mail is Easy and Safe

 Vote-by-mail ballots get sent to voters early, giving you plenty of time to research candidates.
 During this time of COVID-19, be sure to consider requesting your vote-by-mail ballot as a safe alternative to voting in person.

-- The deadline to request your vote-by-mail ballot for the General Election is October 24th, but due to current events we suggest you request your vote-by-mail ballot on September 20th.
+- The deadline to request your vote-by-mail ballot for the General Election is approximately two weeks prior to the election, but due to current events we suggest you request your vote-by-mail ballot one to two months in advance.
 This will give the post office ample time to mail your ballot and for you to return it.